robrich/kubernetes-hands-on-workshop/00-Install/README.md

    wsl --set-default-version 2
    ```

    Optional: download a Linux distribution of choice from the Microsoft store.
 See https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice  Most tutorials assume you've chosen Ubuntu.
 The "Ubuntu" package will always include the latest Ubuntu version, currently 20.04.
+Once you install your distro of choice, you must run it from the start menu, and choose your admin password before it will show in `wsl --list`.

 3. Is your WSL distribution version 2?